-Supercharge your iPhone with Avast One
+Supercharge your Android phone with Avast Cleanup

 Running CHKDSK may not directly speed up your PC, but it can free up space — which often has the same effect.
 Even if you’ve already swapped your PC’s storage system with a faster SSD (solid-state drive), scanning it with CHKDSK can keep it clean and working fast.